yacoin/yacoin/doc/README_ubuntu.txt

       6 - Start the virtual machine back up by clicking the green "Start" button.

-Section C - Loggin in to your virtual machine using SSH
+Section C - Login to your virtual machine using SSH

 The VirtualBOX window running yor virtual machine is small and clunky.
-We want to use the Putty SSH client to login to the virtual machine because it is fast and beautiful.
+We want to use the Putty SSH client to login to the virtual machine because it is fast, beautiful, and the window can be resized.
 Download Putty from http://www.putty.org.
 Get the putty.exe file for "Windows on Intel x86".
 It's just an executable file.
 There is no need to install it.
 We need to find out the IP address of the virtual machine, so login using the VirtualBOX window.

       1 - type " ifconfig ".
 In "eth0" is "inet addr:".
-That's your IP address.
+That's the IP address of your virtual machine.

       2 - On your Windows host, start "putty.exe".
 Type your IP address into the "Host Name" box.
       Type a name like "yacbuild" into the "Saved Sessions" box and click "Save".
 Click "Open" to